-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 36, number 01 (2013).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 36, number 01 (2013).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For further information or to subscribe to the Christian Research Journal, click here.

 My friend Abe was raised as a Christian, but abandoned his faith during college.
 “I don’t know what happened,” he said with a shrug.
 “I just left it.”

 When I heard about Abe’s “deconversion,” my mind jumped to the last time I’d seen him.
 It was at a Promise Keepers rally the year after we graduated from high school.
 I remember being surprised to see him there; neither of us had been strong Christians in school.
 But watching him standing next to his father in the Coliseum, it was clear something had clicked.
 As the voices of twenty thousand men lifted in unison, Abe squeezed his eyes shut and extended one slender arm skyward.
 He seemed solemn yet peaceful, totally absorbed in God’s presence.